tiinasip/AI_idea/README.md

 * Shopper profiling (“This looks like a cabin weekend stock-up”)
 * A commentator voice or chatbot (“Next up… yogurt?
 Suspense builds!”)
 * More than prediction models competing against each other ("Alice is winning Joe today!")
 * Add self-checkout machines or other conveyer belts and compare
+* Viewers could make own suggestions for better forecast methods and also compete against AI with their own guesses.

-This could grow to a community, as groceries are interesting and everyone has some relation to them.
+Checkout viewer could become a community, as groceries and other everyday products are interesting and everyone has some emotions to them or brands.
+For instance
+* "Who buys beer in the morning?"
+* "You have money to buy a mango but then you buy the cheapest non-delphine friendly tuna!"
+* "There is only meat products!"
+* "There is only veggies, absolutely nothing to eat!"
+* "Why do you buy 5 different sorts of cat food?"
+* "Someone is going to bake!"

 If I start the project, I'd need technical and legal advice.
 There is a risk that no store would start to co-operate.
 If I had an agreement with the store, I am sure the funding can be found.
 My technical skills are not on the required level, but finding a technical partner helps.
 I would need help for marketing as well.